Palazzo Genovese, Venice

 The Palazzo Genovese is a Gothic Revival-style palace located a few meters west of the Church of the Salute along the Grand Canal, the posterior facade abuts the church of San Gregorio in the Sestieri of Dorsoduro, Venice, Italy.

 History

 The palace was commissioned in 1892 as a residence by the Genovese family and designed by the architect Edoardo Trigomi Mattei in a style faithful to the Venetian Gothic.
-The palace has been converted into a luxury hotel.
+The palace was owned by the English aristocrat James Cook.
 Archeologic work found evidence of 7th and 9th century buildings.